coffius/hugo-blog/content/post/comparison-of-hll.md

 556 Mbyte * 1000 = 556 Gbyte of total data
 ```

 But if we are ready to sacrifice accuracy a little bit we will considerably reduce amount of stored data.
-Usage of HLL instead of Set[UUID] allow us to use constant amount of memory.
 For example if we use `prasanthj/hyperloglog` to store unique counter `16Kbytes` will be enough to store `10.000.000` unique values only with `~0.52%` of error.

 ```
 16Kbyte per site * 365 days * 1000 sites = 5.5Gbyte of total data
 ```

-We will reduce needed size of data a hundredfold if we agree with 0.52% of error.
+We will reduce the needed size of data a hundredfold if we agree with 0.52% of error.

 ## twitter/algebird